b1ns4oi/Leetcode-crawler/README.md

 2. requests -- `pip install requests`

 ## Compatibility
-Work under python2.7 or later.
+Works under python2.7 or later.

 For platforms, it works on both Mac OS X and Linux (Debian), not sure if it behaves well on Windows (there're some codes deal with directories and files, i have no idea about the python package's compatibilities with Windows)